emmanuel-gyateng/alx-pre_course/README.md

-My first readme and it is updated
+My first readme it is updated